h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_4_22_explanation.md

 - When using the MLE estimate for prediction, we get:
   - $P(X=0|\theta=0.4000) = 0.6000$
   - $P(X=1|\theta=0.4000) = 0.4000$
+- When restricted to a discrete set of candidate values, we select the one with the highest likelihood
+- In our case, when restricted to $\{0.2, 0.5, 0.7\}$, the MLE principle selects $\theta = 0.5$

 ## Conclusion